Condorman: Plot

 Woody meets up with Natalia in Yugoslavia and protects her from Krokov's henchmen led by the homicidal, glass-eyed assassin Morovich.
-After joining Harry in Italy, the trio venture to Switzerland, where Natalia discovers the truth about Woody when a group of children recognize her from his comic books.
+After joining Harry in Italy, the trio ventures to Switzerland, where Natalia discovers the truth about Woody when a group of children recognize her from his comic books.
 Their journey back to France is compromised when Morovich puts Woody and Harry out of commission and Krokov's men recover Natalia before retreating to their headquarters in Monte Carlo.
 Woody is told that the mission is a failure and he and Harry are ordered to return to Paris, but Woody asks Harry for two more days to conduct an operation to rescue Natalia.

-Disguising themselves as Arab sheiks, Woody and Harry create a diversion at the Monte Carlo Casino to recover Natalia from Krokov and his men.
-As Harry drives away in a Rolls-Royce, Woody uses an improved version of his Condorman suit to fly himself and Natalia out of the casino and onto the pier, where the trio make their getaway aboard the Condorboat.
+Disguising themselves as Arab sheikhs, Woody and Harry win big at the Monte Carlo Casino, impressing Krokov and receiving an invite to a party at his villa.
+At the villa, Woody and Harry create an explosive diversion to recover Natalia from Krokov and his men.
+As Harry drives away in a Rolls-Royce, Woody uses an improved version of his Condorman suit to fly himself and Natalia away from the villa and onto the pier, where the trio make their getaway aboard the Condorboat.
 They manage to destroy Krokov's speedboats following them, but Krokov and Morovich pursue them in their own speedboat.
-The Condorboat reaches its pick-up point, but Morovich shows his intent on ramming it.
-When Morovich ignores his commander's orders to return to base, Krokov abandons ship.
+The Condorboat reaches its pickup point, but Morovich shows his intent on ramming it.
+When Morovich ignores his commander's orders to return to base, Krokov abandons the ship.
 The Condorboat is lifted by the CIA helicopter in time to prevent a collision, causing Morovich to crash on an island rock.

 Days later, Woody, Natalia and Harry are at Dodger Stadium in Los Angeles, where they see the Goodyear Blimp flash a sign welcoming Natalia to the U.S. Aboard the blimp, Russ contacts Harry and has him ask Woody if he is interested in taking Condorman to another assignment.